How Much Can You Save with Solar Panels in the Philippines?

 Meralco Rate Movements

 Meralco rates change monthly and have historically trended upward.
-Each time the Meralco rate increases, the peso value of every kWh your solar system generates also increases — making your savings larger in peso terms without any change to your system.
+Each time the Meralco rate increases, the peso value of every kWh your solar system generates also increases.

 6